What to do when you are completely broke?

 - Offer your services in your local neighborhood

-Related post: How To Make 300 Dollars Fast: 30 Proven Ways
+Related Reading: How To Make 300 Dollars Fast: 30 Proven Ways

 Monitor Spending Like A Hawk

 When spending money every cent should be carefully considered.

 Was it truly necessary, could you have bought that item for less somewhere else?